jellyho/CLVR-Reward-Induced-Representation-Learning/README.md

 #### Results
 The First row is **ground truth** of current state, Second row is decoded image by encoder-decoder only trained using **vertical reward**, and the Thrid row is decoded image by encoder-decoder only trained using **horizontal_reward**.
+Acutally there are bug in given reward function that vertical reward and horizontal reward flipped.
+So vertical model learned horizontal reward and horizontal model learned vertical.

 ![](/images/encdec1.png)
 ![](/images/encdec2.png)